rajeshpleti/SITHARAMA/elysiumanalytics.md

 Filter: User can change the filter and run the dashboard

 Overview of the Tiles in Dashboard

-1.Risk Score Trend Analysis for Entity shows the sum of risk score of entity / IP for Src Type ML on a day  in the past 15 days.
+1. Risk Score Trend Analysis for Entity shows the sum of risk score of entity / IP for Src Type ML on a day  in the past 15 days.
-1.Anomaly Score Trend Analysis for Entity shows the sum of Anomaly score of entity / IP  for Scr Type ML on a day to the past 15 days.
+1. Anomaly Score Trend Analysis for Entity shows the sum of Anomaly score of entity / IP  for Scr Type ML on a day to the past 15 days.
-1.High Risk Events shows the total count per Source Type - Security Auditing , Network traffic etc other than type ML with Anomaly score >=85 in past 15 days
+1. High Risk Events shows the total count per Source Type - Security Auditing , Network traffic etc other than type ML with Anomaly score >=85 in past 15 days
-1.Profile Z Score shows the details
+1. Profile Z Score shows the details
-1.Time Series shows Sum of If Dwnld Ts and If Dwnld Val per day for last 15 days for ML 1.Alerts shows Count of Alerts by Alert name
+1. Time Series shows Sum of If Dwnld Ts and If Dwnld Val per day for last 15 days for ML
+1. Alerts shows Count of Alerts by Alert name
-1.Event Level Risk Trend shows the sum of User Anomaly score for type other than ML in the past 15 days 1.Event List gives the details about the Event with Entity anomaly score >=85 and Dst name in the past 15 days
+1. Event Level Risk Trend shows the sum of User Anomaly score for type other than ML in the past 15 days
+1. Event List gives the details about the Event with Entity anomaly score >=85 and Dst name in the past 15 days

 ### 7. Risk score trend analysis for User/ Entity